jlming6/code-guides/java/code-guide.md

 Mainly include Java code principles, tips, traps, pitfalls and corner cases.

-*This not a Java basic syntax guide or a Java introduction.*
+*This is not a Java basic syntax guide or a Java introduction.*

 ## References: